FRC1257/robotics-training/SNAILTalks/Robot Code & Better Practices.md

 ## Misc

- - See how other teams did it first/if we can do it better
+ - See how other teams did it first and if we can do it better
  - Factory reset and reprogram motor controllers on reboot
    - If motor controller reboots and robot doesn't, this can cause huge issues
  - Burn flash command